RoboCup-MSL/MRA-components/components/falcons/action_planning/README.md

 ## Overview

-The `ActionPlanning` component provides a set of predefined actions that the `ActionChoice` module can select to direct robot behavior in a RoboCup match.
+The `ActionPlanning` component provides a set of predefined actions that the `ActionChoice` component can select to direct robot behavior in a RoboCup match.
 It decomposes these high-level actions into basic movement commands, kicker settings, and ball-handling setpoints for processing by the robot's peripheral systems.
 Each action is evaluated every tick, returning a status: `PASSED`, `FAILED`, or `RUNNING`.

 ## Scope and Context